someshkar/dotco/README.md

 # dotco

 A URL shortener using Airtable and Vercel.
-An CLI for the same can be found at https://github.com/kavin25/airtable-url-cli
+A CLI for the same can be found at https://github.com/kavinvalli/airtable-url-cli

 ## Setup